Grant guidelines

 2. Evaluation and reporting

-Department of Transport will routinely communicate with grant recipients to monitor the progress of the work.
-It is a requirement that grant recipients complete progress reports when sent by the Department.
+The Department of Transport will routinely communicate with grant recipients to monitor the progress of the work.
+It is a requirement that grant recipients complete progress reports when requested by the Department.
 Recipients will be required to provide details of the beneficiaries involved in the grant projects and their progress towards gaining a driver’s licence, supported by agreed documentation.

-During the project
+During the project.

 3. Grant payments

-The grant payments will be made via milestone payments in accordance with the terms and conditions of the Grant Agreement Contract
+The grant payments will be made via milestone payments in accordance with the terms and conditions of the Grant Agreement Contract.

 On provision of milestone reports as outlined in Grant Agreement Contract.

-4. Projects acquittal
+4. Project acquittal

 An acquittal form will be provided by the Department to be submitted on completion of the project.
-A financial statement certified by an authorised signatory and with copies of invoices must be submitted with the final report or as per the terms of the Contract
+A financial statement certified by an authorised signatory and with copies of invoices must be submitted with the final report or as per the terms of the Contract.

 12 months after project commencement.